Configuring Maven to Work with Mule

 Developing in Maven is greatly simplified by the Maven Tools for Mule plugin, which provides Maven archetypes for building Mule applications.

 This document assumes that you are working with Maven outside of Anypoint Studio, and thus are using archetypes to build Mule applications.
-See Using Maven with Mule for an overview of using Maven to manage your Mule projects.
-This document also assumes you have Apache Maven installed.

 Before you can start using Maven to create new Mule projects from the command line using archetypes, you need to: